-In our present cantata Bach here introduces a long and somewhat conventional bass aria.
+Up to this point the piece has an interesting narrative quality to it.
+It most resembles an earlier Weimar work, Cantata BWV 18, which however used a litany instead of a chorale to connect the recitatives.
+At this pont in our present cantata Bach introduces a long and somewhat conventional bass aria.
 It is clear that Bach was fond of this piece, for he arranged it much later as the Gratias in the G Major mass.
 It has its interesting points.
 After a broad beginning melody, a little bouncy figure is introduced.
-It surprisingly is throughout the piece and at key points transferred to the continuo.
-There is something strange and unlikely about it as a continuo figure and the whole effect of this invertible counterpoint ties up nicely with the text’s emphasis of God governing all things in our lives.
+Surprisingly, it continues throughout the piece, and at key points is transferred to the continuo.
+There is something strange and unlikely about it as a continuo figure and the whole effect of this invertible counterpoint links up nicely with the text’s emphasis on God governing all things in our lives.
 But the aria is not really inspired in its content and somewhat overstays its welcome.

 On paper the final movement, where our chorale is finally allowed to be heard from beginning to end, looks terrific.
 Marching oboes punctuate big sweeping bravura string lines, while the chorus sings in block chords.
 We have seen this kind of thing work wonderfully.
 In the next Jahrgang one could describe the last movement of Cantata BWV 109 in exactly these same terms.
 It is one of Bach’s greatest and most impressive chorale fantasias.
 Here it doesn’t quite work.
 What was impressive about the chorale in Bach’s most experimental approach becomes commonplace in this most normative of movements.
 It seems almost churlish to deny this cantata its place.
 It is clearly a piece that Bach struggled over.
 But in the end, for all that we value his formal experiments, the thing that really makes his music immortal is the sheer level of inspiration.
 This piece, unfortunately, doesn’t consistently have that.